Search

 Enlarge

-According to Latter Day Saint doctrine, when Smith was fourteen years old, God the Father and Jesus appeared to him and indicated that through him the Church of Jesus Christ would be restored to the Earth, after being lost in a Great Apostasy.
+According to Latter Day Saint doctrine, when Smith was fourteen years old, God the Father and Jesus appeared to him and indicated that through him the Church of Jesus Christ would be restored to Earth after being forsaken in a Great Apostasy.

-Following this, Smith produced several volumes of scripture, including The Book of Mormon and portions of The Pearl of Great Price, and dictated new revelation, some of which is contained in what is now known as The Doctrine and Covenants and Inspired Translation of the Bible.
-Smith and the Latter Day Saint movement he initiated are sometimes considered part of the early 19th century Restorationism movement.
+Following this, Smith translated several volumes of scripture, including The Book of Mormon and portions of The Pearl of Great Price, and dictated new revelation, some of which is contained in what is now known as The Doctrine and Covenants and Inspired Translation of the Bible.
+Smith and the Latter-day Saint movement he initiated are sometimes considered part of the early 19th century Restorationism movement.

 Contents